liveahero-wiki/liveahero-wiki.github.io/_charas/furlong.md

 Because he's resistant to high temperatures, he's helpful at rescuing lives from fires.

 Usually shy and timid, he's a scaredy-cat that loves peace.
 However, when he transforms into the hero "Burn Striker", he drastically changes into a burningly brave personality.
+{% endcapture %}
+{% include sidekick-infobox.html stockId=10081 BIO_S01=BIO_S01 %}

+## Notes

+"Ah... good work out there.
+If a fire breaks out, please leave it to me.
+I'm fine walking into the flames and such..."